Welcome to the Steinhardt School of Culture, Education, and Human Development at New York University!

 New Student Seminar for International Graduate Students (SAHS-GE 2003) is an opportunity to connect with other new students and obtain valuable information about working on- and off-campus, conducting library research, New York City, NYU Steinhardt, your academic experience, and more.
-(Required of NYU Steinhardt international graduate students during their first semester of study.)
+NYU Steinhardt international graduate students are required to take this seminar during their first semester of study.

-Please enroll yourself in one of the following spring 2014 sections:
+Please enroll yourself in one of the following Spring 2015 sections:

-The seminar runs for eight weeks and does not meet during the first week of classes; the first meeting will be during the second week of classes (Monday, February 3 through Friday, February 7).
+The seminar runs for eight weeks and does not meet during the first week of classes.
+The first meeting will be during the second week of classes (Monday, February 2 through Friday, February 6, 2015).

-Every graduate student is assigned a program advisor.
-Your advisor will help you to understand degree requirements, electives, and academic options; plan your program schedule; evaluate academic progress; and acquaint you with specialized services open to you as a member of the University community.
+Every graduate student is assigned a program adviser.
+Your adviser will help you to understand degree requirements, electives, and academic options; plan your program schedule; evaluate academic progress; and acquaint you with specialized services open to you as a member of the University community.

-Once you have met with your academic advisor, you are ready to register for classes.
+Once you have met with your academic adviser, you are ready to register for classes.
 You may not register for classes before being advised.
-Register on-line through Albert via the "Academics" tab in your NYUHome account.
-A useful webinar on how to search for classes and register on Albert is available at https://www.nyu.edu/registrar/sis/student_center_training.html
+Register online through Albert via the Academics tab in your NYUHome account.
+See a useful webinar on how to search for classes and register on Albert.

-For payment and billing information, go to the NYU Bursar at 25 West 4th Street or visit www.nyu.edu/bursar.
+For payment and billing information, go to the NYU Bursar at 25 West 4th Street or visit the Bursar website.

 You are now a registered student in the Steinhardt School of Culture, Education, and Human

 Development!
-You may buy books and academic supplies at the NYU Bookstore: bookstores.nyu.edu.
-Learn more about NYU Classes (NYU's Learning Management System) at http://ow.ly/nDXsJ.
+You may buy books and academic supplies at the NYU Bookstore.
+Learn more about NYU classes through NYU's Learning Management System.

 STEINHARDT COUNSELING & STUDENT SERVICES:

-For personal, career and educational counseling, general academic information, and student activities and services, contact Counseling & Student Services, Pless Hall, 82 Washington Square East, 2nd floor, 212 998 5065, www.steinhardt.nyu.edu/counseling
+For personal, career and educational counseling, general academic information, and student activities and services, contact Counseling and Student Services, Pless Hall, 82 Washington Square East, 2nd Floor, 212-998-5065.

-For doctoral candidacy, approval forms for master's thesis, instructions for filing the doctoral dissertation, and matriculation status, visit Graduate Studies, Pless Hall, 82 Washington Square East, 2nd floor, 212 998 5044, www.steinhardt.nyu.edu/policies_doctoral
+For doctoral candidacy, approval forms for master's thesis, instructions for filing the doctoral dissertation, and matriculation status, visit Graduate Studies, Pless Hall, 82 Washington Square East, 2nd Floor, 212-998-5044.
+Get more information about doctoral studies.

-For advisement, degree requirements, and program requirements, meet with your academic advisor.
-For a list of graduate academic advisors, go to: www.steinhardt.nyu.edu/advisement/masters/
+For advisement, degree requirements, and program requirements, meet with your academic adviser.
+See a list of graduate academic advisors.

 STUDENT HEALTH CENTER:

-For health problems, medical consultation, immunizations, and information about health insurance, go to 726 Broadway 3rd and 4th Floors, 212 443 1000, www.nyu.edu/shc
+For health problems, medical consultation, immunizations, and information about health insurance, go to the Student Health Center, 726 Broadway, 3rd and 4th Floors, 212-443-1000.

 OFFICE OF FINANCIAL AID: